Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Hyft Architecture

 The computation of the Softmax backward propagation (Equation \ref{sm_derivative}) requires the calculation of $ss^{T}$, where $s$ represents the results obtained from forward propagation.
 As each element of $s$ is expressed in floating-point format, this computation involves the multiplication of two floating-point numbers as follows:

 To handle this multiplication, we employ the division/multiplication unit detailed in Section~\ref{sec:div-multi-unit}.
 Specifically, in comparison to Equation \ref{div}, Equation \ref{mul} introduces only one additional operation, which is $m_am_b$.
 This operation can be efficiently processed using a fixed-point multiplier.
 For the remaining operations, such as exponentiation and mantissa addition, we can utilize the existing hardware within the division/multiplication unit for processing.
 To further save on computational resources, rather than utilizing a full-range multiplier, we opt to take advantage of only half the range of one of the multiplicands.
 This approach leads to a $50\%$ reduction in hardware compared to a full-range multiplier without any accuracy degradation.
-With this method, the division/multiplication unit can handle the computations associated with both forward and backward propagations, leading to a significant hardware utilization rate.
+With this method, the division/multiplication unit can handle the computations within both forward and backward propagations, further improving the hardware utilization rate.